 Every week I receive a number of calls from customers with wireless issues that look a lot like “it was working fine for a year, and now we're having problems”.
 After asking a few questions I always ask if they can send me a scan file or screenshot, only to find out that most cannot since they don't have access to an RF spectrum analyzer.

-There is a certain path to troubleshooting RF that may produce results, but I have to say that without being able to visualize what's going on in the RF environment, the best I can do is guess most times.
+There is a certain path to troubleshooting RF that may produce results, but I have to say that without being able to measure what's going on in the RF environment, the best I can do is guess most times.
 Gone are the days when you could simply take a dozen new wireless mics out of their boxes, set them to channels 1-12 and have them all up and running.
 These days there are more wireless devices competing for less available spectrum, and if you can’t see those devices in your venue, you may be switching channels many times until you find a dozen open ones.
 Maybe the building you're in will shield you from outside interference and you’ll get lucky with the auto-scanning feature on your wireless mic receivers… or maybe not.

 Simply put, if you are a trying to run a multi-channel wireless microphone or IEM system, a spectrum analyzer is required equipment.
 And if your best weapon against interference is the ability to move transmitter frequencies… how do you know where to move them?
 What is the interference?
 Is it transmitters in the studio next door or is it noise from an LED wall across the entire operating band?
 It is very difficult to predict the presence of interfering signals without the use of proper RF measurement equipment, and even harder to find the right solution when you run into them.

 So once you get your shiny new spectrum analyzer, now what do you do?